 We closed second article of this series with three choices of actions available in dealing with risks, namely to ignore, to retain and to transfer.
 Earlier part of the same article discussed that risk can be divided into four categories based on a combination of frequency and severity.
 Let’s continue our discussion to the risks of category 3 and 4.

-The risk of category 3 has a low frequency (rare to very rare) to turn to loss, but if it happens, the consequences can be fatal and/or the financial losses incurred are very high.
+The risk of category 3 has a low frequency (rare to very rare) to turn to loss, but if it happens, the consequences can be fatal and/or the financial losses could be very high.
 The risk of one’s house being burned in the fire or the car involved in a collision is an example of the risk of this group 3.
 Because it is rare, the he/she cannot make a prediction of the total loss in a certain period of time.
 On the other hand, he/she should not neglect this risk because the consequences could be very severe.
 Thus, ignoring or retaining is not an appropriate choice for this type of risk.

 Transferring is a reasonable option for this type of risk.
 But, who wants to accept?
 Many will be happy to receive money transfer, but transfer of potential disaster?
 Seriously?

 Now it is time to see the role insurance company can play.
 Insurance companies are actually those who “volunteer” themselves to receive transfers of uncertainty and bear the financial losses incurred if the risks really turn up to be disaster.
 Well, it is not really a volunteerism, as its willingness is not free.
 Insurance companies will ask for a fee called premium.
-The amount of this premium has to be much smaller than the possibility of losses that can be brought by a risk, otherwise insurance will lose its relevance.
+The amount of this premium has to be significantly smaller than the potential of loss that can be brought by a risk, otherwise insurance will lose its relevance.
 There is no point getting rid of the risk if certain upfront cost is higher than or almost the same as uncertain maximum loss that we may suffer.

 Next question is, why would the insurance company be willing to take over the risk of the other party for a much smaller fee than the potential loss?
 The key to the answer is in ability of insurance companies to predict the amount of loss they have to bear at certain time or period of time.